AdobeDocs/release-notes.en/current.md

 In addition to the recently released [Traffic Filter Rules](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/security/traffic-filter-rules-including-waf.html?lang=en), which includes the optionally licensable Web Application Firewall (WAF) rules, there is an opportunity to use the Configuration Pipeline to declare and deploy other types of CDN configuration.
 Adobe wants to hear about your use cases, including the following:

 * 301/302 client-side redirects
-* proxying requests at the edge to arbitrary origins
+* Proxy requests at the edge to arbitrary origins
 * URL transformations
-* setting or modifying request or response headers
+* Setting or modifying request or response headers
-* custom error pages when the CDN can't reach AEM
+* Custom error pages when the CDN can't reach AEM
-* authentication by username/password
+* Authentication by username/password
-* any other useful CDN configurations
+* Any other useful CDN configurations

 Send an email to [aemcs-cdn-config-adopter@adobe.com](mailto:aemcs-cdn-config-adopter@adobe.com) from your official email ID with your feedback.